erikvw/detect-pii/README.rst

     uv run edc_detect_pii.py <OPTIONS>

 So far this just looks for names.

-The default regex looks for any word in CAPS greater than two letters and may have spaces between words.

 To run on migration files, clone the repo and pass a local path.
 For example: